 Joe Walsh became the GNAC’s first full-time commissioner in 2005.
 Prior to that, he was assistant men’s basketball coach at Emmanuel College, head women’s basketball coach and athletic director at Emerson College, and assistant women’s basketball coach at Harvard University after starting his coaching career at Saint Columbkilles High School in Brighton, Massachusetts.

 Walsh has spent over 30 years involved in athletics at the community level within the City of Boston as a coach and an administrator.
-He currently serves as the President of The National Association of Division III Athletic Administrators (NADIIAA).
+He currently serves as the President of The National Association of Division III Athletic Administrators (NADIIAA) and is a member of the D3 Management Council.
 In the past, he has served as the NCAA DIII Women’s Basketball National Committee and New England Chair, the NCAA DIII Membership Committee and on the NCAA DIII Men’s Basketball Regional Advisory Committee.

 In his tenure at the GNAC, Walsh has secured more than $800,000 in NCAA grant funding and corporate sponsorships for the conference.

 Joe was inducted into the New England Basketball Hall of Fame as a member of the class of 2013.
 He is past president of both the Allston and Brighton Boards of Trade, Allston Brighton Kiwanis and the co-chair of the Brian J. Honan Charitable Foundation.
 He has served on the ECAC Award of Valor Committee, the ECAC Women’s Basketball Selection Committee and the board of directors at the West End House Boy’s & Girl’s Club.
 He was the Director of Community Relations at Boston University for 15 years.